Global City Importance Model

 • “Global Geopolitical Power Model” added as a model input.

-Thank you to all who have provided feedback to help strengthen the model in recent years.
+Thank you to all who provided constructive feedback in recent years to help strengthen and improve the model.